Knowledge-based engineering

-Knowledge-based engineering (KBE) is the application of knowledge-based systems technology to the domain of manufacturing design and production.
+Knowledge-based engineering (KBE) is the application of knowledge-based systems technology to the domain of design of manufacturing systems.
 The design process is inherently a knowledge-intensive activity, so a great deal of the emphasis for KBE is on the use of knowledge-based technology to support computer-aided design (CAD) however knowledge-based techniques (e.g. knowledge management) can be applied to the entire product lifecycle.

 The CAD domain has always been an early adopter of software-engineering techniques used in knowledge-based systems, such as object-orientation and rules.
 Knowledge-based engineering integrates these technologies with CAD and other traditional engineering software tools.

 Benefits of KBE include improved collaboration of the design team due to knowledge management, improved re-use of design artifacts, and automation of major parts of the product lifecycle.

 Overview

 KBE is essentially engineering on the basis of knowledge models.
 A knowledge model uses knowledge representation to represent the artifacts of the design process (as well as the process itself) rather than or in addition to conventional programming and database techniques.

 The advantages to using knowledge representation to model industrial engineering tasks and artifacts are: